 Library of Congress Subject Headings

-Autonomous vehicles--Control; Global Positioning System; Neural networks (Computer science); Machine learning
+Autonomous vehicles--Data processing; Global Positioning System; Neural networks (Computer science); Machine learning

 Computer Engineering (MS)